Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 </html>
 ```

 Try the above in an index.html.
-However this tutorial is not about use of JavaScript to control HTML elements, see multitudes of web tutorials for all that.
+However this tutorial is not about use of JavaScript to control HTML elements, see multitudes of other web tutorials for all that.

 ## JavaScript Console